manaspros/AttendanceApp/README.md

 ## Features

 - 📚 **Mark Attendance**: Mark your attendance for selected courses with ease.
-- 📊 **Attendance Tracking**: View and track your attendance percentage for each course.
+- 📊 **Attendance Tracking**: View and track your attendance percentage for each course customised for each semester.
 - 🖥️ **Interactive UI**: A simple and user-friendly interface that makes attendance marking and viewing seamless.
-- 🔒 **Secure**: Authentication and secure data handling to ensure privacy.

 ## Setup Instructions